Skip to content

 Making Perfect Gravy

-• If it’s clumpy – The only way around this is to strain it to get rid of the clumps.
-This is a result of too much flour and not enough fat when stirring it into the mushrooms.
-A roux is equal parts weight of flour to fat, so consider that when you are adding the oil to the pan at the beginning.
+• If it’s clumpy – the only way around this is to strain it to eliminate the clumps.
+This results from too much flour and not enough fat when stirring it into the mushrooms.
+A roux is equal parts flour and fat, so consider that when you add the oil to the pan at the beginning.

-• Thin Gravy – This means there was not enough flour added to mushrooms.
-The way to fix this is to make a roux separately and whisk it into the gravy.
+• Thin Gravy — This means not enough flour was added to the mushrooms.
+To fix this, make a roux separately and whisk it into the gravy.

-• Too Thick – Often times this will occur if there is too much total roux and not enough liquid.
-The easiest way to counter this is by adding in more liquid.
+• Too Thick — This will often occur if there is too much total roux and insufficient liquid.
+The easiest way to counter this is to add more liquid.

 Make-Ahead and Storage

-Make-Ahead: You can make this recipe up to 2 hours ahead of time, simply keep the hamburger patties into the gravy while covered in very low simmering heat.
-Likewise, keep the rice warm.
+Make-Ahead: You can make this recipe up to 2 hours ahead.
+Cook the hamburger patties in the gravy and hold them over very low simmering heat, keeping the rice warm.

 Chef Billy Parisi